pythonpadawanEXE/COMP1511/Week 1.md

-Introductions
+#Introductions

-How do you make a peanut-butter sandwich?
+11.How do you make a peanut-butter sandwich?

 How could you break that process into steps?

 How could you break it down clearly enough that a computer could understand it?

 Maybe your tutor could do a live demonstration of a similar task following your exact instructions...
-Operating Systems
+#Operating Systems

-What is an operating system?
+12.What is an operating system?

 What operating systems do your classmates run?
 The tute room?
 The CSE lab (and VLAB) computers?